StefanSchroeder/Gocal/README.md

 * It would be really cool to allow gocal to be a drop-in replacement for pcal, but pcal does really complex things. (pcal allows complicated things, like "every second Thursday after the third moon in leap years")
-* some nice origami dodecahedron
+* Some nice origami dodecahedron?
-* pocketmod?
+* Pocketmod?
 * Allow setting of colors?
-* other calendar formats? islamic? chinese?
+* Other calendar formats? islamic? chinese?
-* allow arbitrary paper format?
+* Allow arbitrary paper format?

 Known bugs
 ==========